A guest post by Wes, my Fairly Southern husband.

 I recently went on Google Maps and tracked where the water runoff from our lawn goes.
 It leaves our yard and runs into our stormwater system where it first lands in a retention pond in our neighborhood.
 Here, a variety of wildlife, including fish, turtles, and water fowl, eat, swim, and bathe themselves in a concentration of chemicals not found organically in nature.

 From our pond, the overflow goes into a creek system that ultimately merges with Swift Creek, which then feeds into Lake Benson Park, a popular place for swimming, boating, and fishing.
 From there, our runoff continues to flow through various small communities and parks in eastern North Carolina and ultimately feeds into the Neuse River.
 The Neuse takes our pollution through the larger communities of Smithfield, Kinston, and New Bern; past Seymore Johnson Air Force Base; and into the Pamlico Sound and the Atlantic Ocean.
-All the while our agriculture, neighbors, and nature are exposed to these harmful substances.
+All the while our agriculture, neighbors, and nature are exposed to these harmful substances from our non-organic lawn.

 My Steps to Create an Organic, Sustainable Lawn